-I have been experimenting to make a pizza crust that is slightly crunchy on the outside, chewy on the inside and holds together well enough so you can pick up a slice and eat it with your hands.
-And of course it needs to taste great.
+I have been experimenting to make a pizza crust that is slightly crunchy on the outside, chewy on the inside and holds together well enough for me to pick up a slice and eat it with my hands.
+It also needs to taste great.

-There is no grain, gluten or yeast used here just the magic of potatoes!
+There is no grain, gluten or yeast, just the magic of potatoes!

 This makes 8, 16-18 cm round pizza crusts.
 Use what you need right away and freeze the rest for fast, easy meals.
 Your future self will thank you!